paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     $ ansible-playbook desktop.yml --ask-become-pass

 ### Available roles
 Some roles that are currently not available have been commented out with a single hash (#) in desktop.yml playbook.
 Others that are available but disabled have double hashes (##) in front of them.
 Feel free to enable them if you like by removing the double hashes from them.

-> **hgghghgjgh hhhhhhhjgh hhgghj**

-> **gfghfdgh kjkjij gjhgjhgh**

 Role                    | Description                 | Customization Options
 :---------------------- | :-------------------------- | :----------------------